YubicoLabs/java-webauthn-passwordless-workshop/2_Credential_Repository/README.md

     mvn clean package azure-webapp:deploy
     ```

-2. Open the web app URL local https://localhost:8443/ or in the cloud.
+2. Open the web app URL (The local URL is https://localhost:8443/)
 3. Log in and go to the account page.
 4. You should see no security keys registered